Jcont translates Icon source files into .zip files,

 The following environment variables affect execution:

-Options passed to the Java interpreter that runs the program.
+CLASSPATHSearch path for Java libraries required at execution time.
+This is not usually needed unless the libraries have moved.
+JXOPTSOptions passed to the Java interpreter that runs the program.
 Depending on the implementation, JXOPTS can select options such as profiling or run-time compilation to machine code.
-TRACE
+TRACEInitial value of the Icon keyword &trace.
+If set, it overrides compilation with-t.

 If a Jcon program runs out of memory, Java's limits can be increased